-Pressure Injury 101: The 4 Stages
+Understanding Pressure Injuries: The 4 Stages

 Here are the four stages of a pressure injury, from onset to severe injury.

 Pressure injuries—also known as bedsores, pressure sores and decubitus ulcers—are a significant issue in healthcare settings.
-In the United States alone, 2.5 million people develop pressure sores annually, with 60,000 of those cases being fatal.
+In the United States alone, 2.5 million people develop pressure sores annually, with 60,000 of those cases being fatal

 Treating pressure sores after they develop can become labor-intensive and quite costly for health institutions, while also causing undue suffering for patients.
 By placing a larger emphasis on injury prevention from the outset of a hospital stay, we can reduce the incidence of pressure sores and ultimately divert valuable medical personnel to more urgent priorities.

 And of course—paying close attention to pressure injury development also serves to elevate patient care and outcomes.
-The key here is ensuring that every member of your healthcare team is properly trained on prevention, and that begins with recognizing pressure sores for what they are: dangerous, yet preventable, injuries.
+The key here is ensuring that every member of your healthcare team is properly trained on prevention, and that begins with recognizing pressure sores for what they are—dangerous, yet preventable, injuries.

-Pressure sores develop for many reasons, so hospitals should have strategies in place to screen for risks among all of their patients.
-However, there are certain environments that lend themselves particularly to pressure injury development, including moisture, shear, advanced age, limited mobility and lack of access to monitoring technology.
+Pressure injuries develop for many reasons, so hospitals should have strategies in place to screen for risks among all of their patients.
+However, there are certain environments that lend themselves to pressure injury development, including moisture, shear, advanced age, limited mobility and lack of access to monitoring technology.
 It’s important to be vigilant with proactive screening for bedsore development, especially with high-risk patients.

 • An area of skin feeling warmer to the touch than surrounding skin